//legal

 We process personal data only when we have a lawful basis under Article 6 of the GDPR.
 These include:

-• compliance with a legal obligation to which the Company is subject (Art.
+• Compliance with a legal obligation to which the Company is subject (Art.
 6(1)(c));

-• our legitimate interests (Art.
+• Our legitimate interests (Art.
 6(1)(f)), provided these do not override the rights and freedoms of the data subject.

 3.2 Principles of Processing